AlexanderIab/spring_security_app/README.md

 This small, simple project is designed to practice and use skills.
 The program supports all CRUD operations.
 Employee data is received and written to a local database.
+Users have 3 roles: Manager, Employee, HR.
+Usernames, passwords and roles are stored in the database tables: authorities and users

 Technology stack:
 - Spring MVC